c383d893/AMF-LSU-Database-and-Pipeline2/2024_AMFPipeline/2024_AMFPipeline_OTU/README_OTU_LSU_AMF_pipeline.txt

 # This script will determine how many OTUs need to be placed, and launch a batch
 # script with an appropriate number of tasks to be processed in parallel.

-bash AMFlaunchTrees.sh
+bash --export=CONDA_PIPELINE_ENV AMFlaunchTrees.sh

-#Check that all trees finished
+# Check that all trees finished

 cd slurmOutputs/
 find . -name "buildTree*.out" | xargs grep -E 'DUE TO TIME LIMIT'